The real stories that helped clients scoop top construction awards for two Scape projects.

 The glitz and glamour of an awards evening is the result of years of grit, guts and determination.
-This two part series written by Tom Woodhead, Group Business Services Director strips back the success and looks at the specific issues and resolutions that helped two recent Scape Venture Projects receive recognition at two industry awards.
+This two part series written by Tom Woodhead, Group Business Services Director strips back the success and looks at the specific issues and resolutions that helped two recent Scape Projects receive recognition at two industry awards.

 The first part explores the National Space Centre Project and the aspirations of the client to make, a challenging, fast paced scheme a success.